How to Start a Restaurant in South Africa

 Premium mall (Sandton, V&A, Gateway)Heavy foot traffic · safe · marketingR200–R500/m² rent · long lease · strict layout rulesCasual dining, franchise, takeaway

-High street (Greenside, Norwood, Long St, Florida Rd)Distinctive feel · strong neighbourhood loyaltyParking issues · unpredictable foot trafficCafé, bistro, gastropub
+High street (Greenside, Norwood, Long St, Florida Rd)Distinctive feel · neighbourhood loyaltyParking issues · unpredictable foot trafficCafé, bistro, gastropub

 Industrial / business parkLower rent · captive lunch crowdDead evenings/weekendsLunch café, food truck